maciej-or/hikvision_next/README.md

   - Regions if needed
   - Arming Schedule
 - Storage Schedule Settings - set continuous recording in Holiday mode for desired cameras
-- Alarm Server - IP address of Home Assistant instance for event notifications.
-Can be set manually or by this integration if checked `Set alarm server` checkbox in the configuration dialog.
+- Notifications Host - IP address of Home Assistant instance for event notifications.
+Can be set manually or by this integration if checked `Set Notifications Host` checkbox in the configuration dialog.
 It will be reverted to `http://0.0.0.0:80/` on integration unload.

 ## Reporting issues